-• Mills are machines that use high-speed hammers to reduce materials into smaller pieces for primary, secondary, or tertiary crushing.
+Industrial hammer mills use high-speed hammers.
+They break down materials into smaller pieces.
+This is used for primary, secondary, or tertiary crushing.

-• Components of a mill include material inlet, casing/housing, shaft/drum with hammers and screen powered by an electric motor.
+A mill consists of a material inlet and a casing/housing.
+It has a shaft/drum with hammers and a screen, all powered by an electric motor.

-Mills, also known as wood hammer mills, are machines that use high-speed hammers to crush and grind materials into smaller pieces, suitable for primary, secondary, or tertiary crushing.
-They are designed for material reduction and operate in a grinding chamber where the material is fed into the machine.
+Mills, or wood hammer mills, crush and grind materials into smaller pieces with high-speed hammers.
+These machines are suitable for primary, secondary, or tertiary crushing.
+Industrial hammer mills are efficient and versatile, handling various materials.
+They reduce material size in a grinding chamber where it’s fed into the machine.
 From fibrous materials to friable materials, a wood hammer mill or mills are capable of reducing particles to less than 0.08 inches or smaller than 10 US mesh.

 Modern hammer mills utilize electric motors for power, a far cry from their water-powered trip hammer mill ancestors.

-A mill consists of several key components: a material inlet, a heavy-duty casing/housing, a rotating shaft or drum, hammers, a screen, and a motor.
-The material inlet serves as the entry point for the material to be processed, which can include various materials such as printed circuit boards.
+A mill is made up of key components: a material inlet, heavy-duty housing, rotating shaft or drum, hammers, screen, and motor.
+The inlet is where materials enter, like printed circuit boards.

 The heavy-duty casing/housing protects the internal components, including the rotor construction.
 The rotating shaft or drum is the primary component of the hammer mill, responsible for its operation; it rotates at high speeds to break down the material into smaller particles with the help of perforated screens.